Years 1 & 2

 4 or 5 Highers at AAAB or AABBB including Maths and Engineering Science or Physics at AB or BA plus English at National 5.
 Advanced Higher Maths and Physics recommended.
 Higher English preferred.

-4 Highers at AABB including Maths and Engineering Science or Physics plus English at National 5.
+4 Highers at BBBB including Maths and Engineering Science or Physics plus English at National 5.
 Advanced Higher Maths and Physics recommended.
 Higher English preferred.

 October